Ultimate Des Moines Real Estate Investing Guide for 2026

 Price to rent ratio

-The price to rent ratio (p/r) is the median real property price divided by the annual median gross rent.
-A low p/r indicates that higher rents can be set.
-This will let your property pay itself off in a reasonable period of time.
-Nonetheless, if p/r ratios are too low, rents can be higher than house payments for comparable housing.
-This might nudge tenants into buying their own home and inflate rental vacancy ratios.
-But generally, a smaller p/r is better than a higher one.
+Price to rent ratio (p/r) is calculated by dividing the median property price by the annual median gross rent.
+A community with high rental prices should have a lower p/r.
+This will allow your investment to pay itself off in a sensible time.
+However, if p/r ratios are too low, rents may be higher than house payments for comparable residential units.
+This may push renters into purchasing a home and inflate rental vacancy ratios.
+But usually, a smaller p/r is preferable to a higher one.

 Median Gross Rent